Imohalfreddev/Imohalfreddev/README.md

 ## `// about.me`

 Self-taught full-stack engineer with **2+ years** of hands-on experience building modern, end-to-end web applications.
-I started from **zero** — learning by shipping real products — and that foundation means I understand every layer of the stack.
+I started from **zero**, learning by shipping real products, and that foundation means I understand every layer of the stack.

-Over the past 2+ years I've shipped products across **SaaS**, **automotive eCommerce**, and **lead generation**, owning everything from API design and database modelling to containerization with Docker and deployment on Vercel and Render.
+Over the past 2+ years I've shipped products across **SaaS**, **automotive eCommerce**, and **lead generation**.
+I own everything from API design and database modelling to containerization with Docker and deployment on Vercel and Render.

-I work across the full stack — React, Node.js, Express.js, FastAPI, PostgreSQL, and MongoDB — and use Tailwind CSS to build responsive, polished interfaces that users actually enjoy.
+I work across the full stack with React, Node.js, Express.js, FastAPI, PostgreSQL, and MongoDB, and use Tailwind CSS to build responsive, polished interfaces that users actually enjoy.
 I'm a fast learner who adapts quickly to any language or stack a project requires.

-> **Currently open to new opportunities — let's build something great together.**
+> **Currently open to new opportunities.
+Let's build something great together.**

 ---